What Is a Promotion?

-Coupons, promo codes and advertising for specials can easily run into the thousands of dollars.
+Coupons, promo codes, and advertising for specials can easily run into the thousands of dollars.
 One need only watch the promotional advertising on television to realize how much promotion has to be done to achieve sales goals.

 In addition to the forfeited sales revenues, determine how much advertising will have to be done to achieve desired results.
-If the potential costs or losses are too high, additional limits on promotion offers or adjustments to advertising need to be made.
+If the potential costs or losses are too high, additional limits on promotional offers or adjustments to advertising need to be made.

 Offering a promotion without a way to track it is a waste of money!
 Therefore, tracking of offers made and redeemed is essential to measure the success of any promotion.

 Some of the most common ways to track promotions include: